Bill David: Education

-David was educated at St Catherine's College, Oxford where he read Physics as an undergraduate student.
+David was educated at St Catherine's College, Oxford, where he read Physics as an undergraduate student.
 He completed his postgraduate work in the Clarendon Laboratory and was awarded his DPhil degree from the University of Oxford in 1981 for research supervised by Anthony Michael Glazer.
 Following his PhD, he was a postdoctoral researcher supervised by John B. Goodenough in Oxford.

 Research

 David has made significant contributions to the development of neutron diffraction and X-ray powder diffraction.
 Highlights include the comprehensive crystal-structure analysis of C60 (Buckminsterfullerene), and the accelerated determination of molecular crystal structures through his computer program, DASH.
-His theoretical work is based around the application of Bayesian probability theory in areas ranging from structural incompleteness to parametric data analysis.
+His theoretical work is based on the application of Bayesian probability theory in areas ranging from structural incompleteness to parametric data analysis.

 David's materials focus is in energy storage, beginning with his research on lithium battery cathodes.
 More recently, he has worked on lightweight hydrogen storage materials such as reversible imide-amide systems.
 Following his discovery of a new family of ammonia-decomposition catalysts, his main energy research interests are in materials that facilitate the safe and effective utilisation of ammonia as an energy vector.